MateoZolfot/projectkubernetes/README.md

 #### Backend Deployment and Service

 ##### Deployment
-- **Name:** backend-k8s
+- **Name:** backend
-- **Container Image:** aptroide/backend-k8s:V3
+- **Container Image:** mateochalacan840/backend:v3
 - **Resources:**
   - Memory Limit: 128Mi
   - CPU Limit: 250m
 - **Port:** 3000

 ##### Service
-- **Name:** backend-k8s
+- **Name:** backend
-- **Type:** NodePort
+- **Type:** LoadBalancer
 - **Port:** 3000
 - **Target Port:** 3000

 #### Frontend Deployment and Service

 ##### Deployment
-- **Name:** frontend-k8s
+- **Name:** frontend
-- **Container Image:** aptroide/fronted-k8s:V3.1
+- **Container Image:** mateochalacan840/frontend:v3
 - **Resources:**
-  - Memory Limit: 1024Mi
+  - Memory Limit: 500Mi
   - CPU Limit: 500m
 - **Port:** 3000

 ##### Service
-- **Name:** frontend-k8s
+- **Name:** frontend
-- **Type:** NodePort
+- **Type:** LoadBalancer
 - **Port:** 3000
 - **Target Port:** 3000

 #### Importance of Service Type

-- **ClusterIP:** Used for internal communication within the Kubernetes cluster.
-This is used for **database service (MongoDB)** to ensure secure and efficient access within the cluster.
+- **ClusterIP:** This service type is utilized for internal communication within the Kubernetes cluster.
+It is specifically used for the database service (MongoDB) to ensure that access within the cluster remains secure and efficient.
+By using ClusterIP, we can limit the database service's exposure to internal cluster traffic only, enhancing security and performance.

-- **LoadBalancer:** Used on **Frontend and Backend services** Exposes the service on each node's IP at a static port.
-This is suitable because these services need to be accessible from outside the Kubernetes cluster, allowing external traffic to reach the application.
+- **LoadBalancer:** This service type is employed for Frontend and Backend services.
+It makes the service accessible by exposing it on the IP address of each node at a specific port.
+This configuration is ideal because it allows these services to be reached from outside the Kubernetes cluster, thereby enabling external users to interact with the application.
+LoadBalancers provide a straightforward way to manage external traffic and ensure reliable access to the application.

-In the Frontend deployment, we allocate more resources compared to the backend deployment.
-This is necessary because React requires additional memory to compile its dependencies and render the graphical interface.
+In the Frontend deployment, we allocate more resources compared to the Backend deployment.
+This is due to the nature of React, which requires significant memory to compile its dependencies and render the graphical user interface effectively.
+The additional resources ensure that the Frontend operates smoothly and provides a responsive user experience.

-By separating the deployments and services, we achieve modularity, scalability, and ease of management, ensuring each component of the application can be independently managed and scaled as needed.
+Separating the deployments and services allows us to achieve several key benefits, including modularity, scalability, and ease of management.
+Modularity means each component of the application is developed and maintained independently, which simplifies updates and troubleshooting.
+Scalability allows us to adjust resources for each service based on its specific needs, ensuring optimal performance.
+Ease of management is achieved because each component can be individually monitored and scaled, facilitating more efficient operations and maintenance.

 ## Networking